 Welcome to my documents related to the iconic space pods featured in Stanley Kubrick's 1968 film, 2001: a Space Odyssey.
 Check the sidebar to the left (or click on the three line icon) to see other related pages.

 The vehicles were designed primarily by Harry Lange with Frederick Ordway III, in consultation with designers and engineers from Hawker Siddeley Dynamics (the interior) and the Grumman Aircraft Engineering Corporation (the exterior), among others.
-The former was a British aerospace company that consulted on and built the pod interior.
-The latter an American aircraft manufacturer that consulted on the pod exterior, and was the primary contractor on the Apollo LEM craft.
-Both firms later merged with other companies and no longer exist.
+The former was a British aerospace company that consulted on and actually built the pod interior.
+The latter was an American aircraft manufacturer that consulted on the pod exterior, and was the primary contractor on the Apollo LEM craft.
+Both firms later merged with other companies and no longer exist today.

 The interiors have also been really difficult to figure out and reverse-engineer.
 The blueprints for the pod set internals no longer exist, so far as I know.
 And until the 4K releases and some of the photos from the Stanley Kubrick Archives came to light, it was a real challenge understanding the internal geometry of the panels, walls, and ceiling.

-The basic concept was for the pilot to sit inside the middle of a spherical pod, surrounded by flat and easily accessible control surfaces.
+The basic concept was for the pilot to sit inside a spherical pod, surrounded by flat and easily accessible control surfaces.
 These panels were triangles and polygons carefully designed to fit into the available space.
 Only the frontmost panel, which bears the pair of separated computer displays, was curved – it was dished downwards.

-It appears from behind the scenes photographs that a fibreglass sphere was made for the pod interior.
+Behind the scenes photographs show that a fibreglass sphere was made for the pod interior.
 The inner surfaces were almost all painted a very dark brick red; slightly more maroon in tone than brown.
 The walls and ceiling appear scarlet red in the final film because of the interior's red lighting, but medium format transparencies taken following set construction clearly show the brick-red interior colour, as does the still image shown below.
 Note that the small vertical panel just below the frontmost control panel (the vertical panel to which the cylindrical manipulator controllers were fastened, in front of the pilot’s knees) was also brick red.

 The rear walls were padded with black synthetic leather.
-There's a photo of Frederick Ordway inside a pod under construction, showing the underside of a panel, and it reveals the prosaic banality of a bunch of ordinary furniture upholstery nails used to hold the leatherette finish onto the plywood!
+There's a known photo of Frederick Ordway inside a pod under construction, showing the underside of a panel, and it reveals the everyday banality of a bunch of ordinary furniture upholstery nails used to hold the leatherette finish onto the plywood!
 The bulging of each panel shows that foam was placed behind the leatherette.

 Plywood on a wood frame was used to make the interior control panels, which had complex polygonal shapes at various angles for the various operating surfaces.
 Closeup photos of the panel surfaces show that they had a kind of satin black finish, with a brushed texture.
 They thus probably had Formica-type laminated plastic over top of the plywood panels.